Number and location of pre-images under harmonic mappings in the plane: Preliminaries

-The curvature and the cusps are apparent in the examples in Figure~\ref{fig:mpw_plain}.
-The next lemma characterizes the zeros of $\psi$ in terms of the first (item 3) and second complex dilatations (item 2); see~\cite[p.~5]{Duren2004}.
+The curvature and the cusps of the caustics of $f$ are apparent in the examples in Figure~\ref{fig:mpw_log}.
+The next lemma characterizes the fold caustic points in terms of the coefficients in~\eqref{eqn:local_decomp}.